Skip to content

 Ghostwriter

 A ghostwriter is someone who writes for someone else, i.e. they do not take the credit.
-Ghostwriters are used widely – celebrity books and a lot of online content is written by others.
+Ghostwriters are used widely – celebrity books and ‘expert’ online content are written by others.
 (AI is not good with long-form content yet.)
-Ghostwriters can be used for books, speeches and presentations.
+Ghostwriters can be used for books, white papers, speeches and presentations.

 Ghostwriters are often freelancers.
 You can find them online and on freelance websites.
 Find someone who writes in your genre/field and has a style you like.